52North/CSWLoDEnabler/README.md

 # Build, Configure, and Run

 The project is best run by importing it into an Eclipse workspace.
-Command-line execution of the main class ``CSWLoDEnabler`` is certainly possible but not tested or documented yet.
+Command-line execution of the main class ``CSWLoDEnabler`` is  possible but not documented yet.

 ## Create configuration file